 After departing the harbor, we'll cruise south through Gastineau Channel, and we're underway.
 We'll have ample opportunity to observe and photograph whales, marine mammals, birds, and other wildlife along our route of travel.
-Traveling by motor yacht, on paddleboards and by foot allows us to closely experience this elaborate ecosystem.
+Traveling by motor yacht, on paddleboards, and by foot allows us to experience this elaborate ecosystem closely.

 We enter Stephens Passage and continue to circle Douglas Island, heading north to Mansfield Peninsula, the northern point of Admiralty Island.
-Admiralty Island is a vast wilderness and is preserved as a National Monument.
-The Funter Bay State Marine Park on Admiralty Island is a magnificent reserve which includes beaches, old growth forest, muskeg and fen, as well as the historic grounds and structures of Point Retreat Light.
+Admiralty Island is a vast wilderness and a National Monument.
+The Funter Bay State Marine Park on Admiralty Island is a magnificent reserve that includes beaches, old-growth forest, muskeg and fen, and the historic grounds and structures of Point Retreat Light.

 We'll slowly circumnavigate a buoy to photograph grunting sea lions hauled out on the buoy and watch a solitary eagle perched on top of the buoy.
 Then we’ll continue around the point and turn south, entering Chatham Strait.
 Our destination this evening is Funter Bay, on the northwest coast of Admiralty Island.

-Arriving in Funter Bay in a light rain, we drop anchor and prepare for dinner.
+Arriving in Funter Bay in light rain, we drop anchor and prepare for dinner.
 And what a treat—fresh halibut crusted with macadamia/panko bread crumbs.
-Dinner (as always) is awesome.
-After dinner, wehave a chance to paddle in Funter Bay.
+Dinner (as always) is incredible.
+After dinner, we have a chance to paddle in Funter Bay.

-After gaining confidence in our ability to safely maneuver on the water, we'll return to the comfort of the Glacier Bear.
-We'll explore the on-board library of video games, and the "stash" of enticing board games.
+After gaining confidence in our ability to maneuver on the water safely, we'll return to the comfort of the Glacier Bear.
+We'll explore the onboard library of video games and the "stash" of enticing board games.
 Oh my gosh, there's the hot tub?
 And did we mention wine and beer?
-Yeah there's that too.
-So many choices.
+Yeah, there's that too—so many choices.

-From the comfort of our berths, we hear the crew beginning their day in the early morning hours.
-Neil and Al start the generator and boat engines, while the chef prepares salmon quiche, muffins, granola, fresh fruit and juice.
+From our berths' comfort, we hear the crew beginning their day in the early morning hours.
+Neil and Al start the generator and boat engines while the Chef prepares salmon quiche, muffins, granola, fresh fruit, and juice.
 Yummy!
 Soon the crew pulls up the anchor, and we're underway.

 We slowly sail south out of Funter Bay and continue south in Chatham Strait.
 Our destination is Pavlov Harbor, nestled within Freshwater Bay on the southeast coast of Chichagof Island.
 Along our route of travel, we’ll keep an eye on the shoreline for brown bears.
 Pavlov Harbor is a photographer’s dream.
 Any number of brown bears can often be observed fishing in the rapids and small waterfalls of a river that empties into the harbor.

 By mid-afternoon, the Glacier Bear has turned west into Tenakee Inlet, and we approach the quaint community of Tenakee Springs.
 A visit to this charming community provides a fun getaway.
 The crew drops the anchor of Glacier Bear a short distance from the shore.
-We're shuttled by skiff in two groups to the seaplane dock, where we disembark and climb the ramp.
+We're shuttled by boat in two groups to the seaplane dock, where we disembark and climb the ramp.
 It's a short walk to the General Store—our last chance to assess and replenish our "personal" liquor supply.
-The store has lots of choices, including cases of Alaska Amber Beer, bottles of tequila and vodka, and a variety of packaged goods to support the local community.
+The store has lots of choices, including cases of Alaska Amber Beer, bottles of tequila and vodka, and various packaged goods to support the local community.
 They even have chocolate-covered almonds!
-We'll hang out with local artists at the café, and (if our schedule permits) soak in the 105-degree therapeutic hot springs.
+We'll hang out with local artists at the café and (if our schedule permits) soak in the 105-degree therapeutic hot springs.
 Then we'll walk the length of an unpaved road (there are no cars in Tenakee Springs), past cabins and small lodges along the boardwalk, to the small boat harbor, where we're picked up by our skiff for the short ride back to the Glacier Bear.

 Our destination this evening is Corner Bay (just past Kadashan Bay).
 As the light gets lower, brown bears begin to appear along the shoreline.
-They are searching for a quick meal along the beach, and occasionally quarrel with one another over "territorial disputes."
-One bear chases another for several hundred yards along the beach.
-Probably a sow driving an adolescent male away from her cubs.
+They are searching for a quick meal along the beach and occasionally quarrel with one another over "territorial disputes."
+One bear chases another for several hundred yards along the coast.
+Probably a sow was driving an adolescent male away from her cubs.
 Dinner this evening is the fresh Dungeness Crab we gathered this morning from the crab traps we set in Funter Bay.
-If you're happy and you know it, clap your hands.
-Clap, clap!
+If you're happy and you know it, clap your hands!

 After a hearty breakfast this morning, we'll start our day cruising east out of Tenakee Inlet.
 But first, we'll do a little exploration for new paddling opportunities along the coast.
-One such gem we recently discovered is Basket Bay, which has a "secret" stone arch which is only accessible by paddlers at high tide.
+One such gem we recently discovered is Basket Bay, a "secret" stone arch that is only accessible by paddlers at high tide.

 We’re quickly underway, and soon we'll need our cameras and binoculars.
 In this area of Chatham Strait, humpback whales often catch herring and other small schooling fish using a technique called bubble-net feeding.
 Unique to humpbacks, bubble-net feeding requires a group of whales to work together cooperatively.
-They gather in formation below large schools of fish and begin releasing bubbles, which confuse the fish and bunch them tightly together.
+They gather and form up below large fish schools and begin releasing bubbles, confusing the fish and bunching them tightly together.
 The cylindrical wall of bubbles acts like a net, which fish are reluctant to swim through.
 On cue, the entire group surges upward through the bubble net, mouths agape—a dozen or more humpback whales all rising to the surface in unison.
-Each whale collects a huge mouthful of water, and then expels it, straining the fish through their baleen.
+Each whale collects a massive mouthful of water and then expels it, straining the fish through their baleen.
 Often the group will display this feeding behavior over and over again.

 By mid-afternoon, we arrive at Warm Springs Bay.
-A natural hot springs is located slightly above the powerful rushing waterfall.
-Baranof is a small boardwalk community within Warm Springs Bay, at the outlet of Baranof Lake and the Baranof River.
-There are natural outdoor hot pools, and a public bath house which features three separate tubs and communal hot springs pools.
-A boardwalk takes us through the flora and fauna to picturesque Baranof Lake.
+A natural hot spring is located slightly above the powerful rushing waterfall.
+Baranof is a small boardwalk community within Warm Springs Bay, at Baranof Lake and the Baranof River.
+There are natural outdoor hot pools and a public bathhouse, which features three separate tubs and communal hot springs pools.
+A boardwalk takes us through flora and fauna to picturesque Baranof Lake.

-We're excited to experience it all, but first… how about a paddle through a beautiful narrow passage to a salt chuck lagoon?
+We're excited to experience it all, but first, how about a paddle through a beautiful narrow passage to a salt chuck lagoon?
 It's time to challenge our paddling skills—the current runs strong here.
-We've timed our arrival for high slack tide, so that we can easily paddle through the narrows into the lagoon.
+We've timed our arrival for the high slack tide so that we can easily paddle through the narrows into the lagoon.
 As we enter, there's a dramatic change in the landscape.
 It's mystical.
 But we'll save that surprise.
-We plan to linger in this Shangri La for an hour or so, until we observe the lagoon starting to empty.
-Then we'll ride the building current back through the narrows and return to Warm Springs Bay.
+We plan to linger in this Shangri La for an hour or so until we observe the lagoon starting to empty.
+Then we'll ride the current building back through the narrows and return to Warm Springs Bay.

-Eventually we return to the Glacier Bear, change out of our paddling gear, and grab a swim suit (optional) and towel.
-Two groups are shuttled by skiff to the dock.
+Eventually, we return to the Glacier Bear, change out of our paddling gear, and grab a swimsuit (optional) and towel.
+Two groups shuttle by boat to the dock.
 Most people head straight for the hot springs or hot tubs.
-But usually a couple of stragglers find time to gather wild strawberries and salmonberries along the boardwalk.
+A couple of stragglers find time to gather wild strawberries and salmonberries along the boardwalk.
 Hey, what's the rush?

 Everyone seems quiet this evening during and after dinner.
-Wine and steaks (plus an amazing dessert) are the exclamation point to a phenomenal day.
+Wine and steaks (plus a fantastic dessert) are the exclamation point to a phenomenal day.

 This morning we have crab benedict for breakfast.
 It’s the Captain’s favorite.
-After getting underway around 8:00 am, we have a short journey to Red Bluff Bay, where we'll view dozens of waterfalls.
-Red Bluff Bay features a high ridge on the eastern coast of Baranof Island.
-The cliffs are brownish-red in color, due to presence of heavy metals, including iron, chromium and magnesium.
+After getting underway around 8:00 am, we have a short journey as we pass by Red Bluff Bay, which features a high ridge on Baranof Island's eastern coast.
+The cliffs are brownish-red in hue due to heavy metals, including iron, chromium, and magnesium.

 Soon we’re underway.
 This evening’s destination is Pybus Bay.
-We depart Red Bluff Bay and cross Chatham Straight, continuing east through Frederick Sound.
+We cross Chatham Strait, continuing east through Frederick Sound.
 We pass by Murder Cove and beautiful Chapin Bay, along the southern shore of Admiralty Island.
 Small pods of transient orcas are seen along the way, showing us their large dorsal fins as they pass by.
 We can smell their fishy breath as they surface, spouting through their blowholes.

 Throughout the day, we'll watch for fast-moving pods of Dall's porpoises.
 One group notices us, and they intercept our course heading.
 The porpoises joyfully ride our bow wake, darting in and out, and everyone has their iPhone in hand, filming the experience.
 As we continue cruising west, we're also looking for humpback whales.
 This time they may be lunge feeding, breaking the surface at a low angle, mouth fully open, and throat cavities expanded like an accordion to collect all the fish they can scoop up by the lunging maneuver.